Analysis of obstacles immersed in viscous fluids using Brinkman's law for steady Stokes and Navier-Stokes equations: Conclusions

 \section{Conclusions}

 We have rigorously established and analyzed a penalization method for steady Stokes and Navier-Stokes equations to approximate the fluid equations around obstacles.
 The error estimations obtained in Sections \ref{stokes} and \ref{ns} allow us to consider the penalization parameter $R$ as large as necessary to reduce the penalty error, verifying the robustness of the method.

 The numerical test proves that this method is easy to implement and is a way to analyze obstacles that does not change the domain when working with a fictitious domain.
-Under this approach, it is possible to avoid shape optimization methods and work with this penalization term by simplifying the models and their numerical implementation.
+Hence, we have shown both theoretically and with numerical experiments that the equations presented constitute a valid model for fluids going through obstacles in which the numerical implementation is much simpler and cheap for computations since it will not depend on the geometry of the obstacles.
+As a consequence, it is possible to avoid shape optimization methods and work with this penalization term and thus to simplify the models and their numerical implementation.

+About future work, the numerical experiments developed in this work allows us to conjecture that it would be possible to improve theoretically the penalty error from $R^{-3/4}$ to $R^{-1}$.
+In addition, for the time dependent setting, it would be possible to prove similar estimates, and if we use similar techniques, we expect to find the penalty error observed in \cite{ABF99}, since here we obtained the penalty error observed in \cite{A99}.